EmanueleGallone/SdnAlarmNotification/README.md

 ```

 Make sure that all the packages are correctly installed. <br>
-you should be now able to run the application.
+you should be now able to run the application, but before doing so, read the next section.

 ## Running the application